SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_GitHub_Register_Catalog_Version.md

 ## Pre-Made Workflows on GitHub

-For those interested in reusing Skyline's pre-made GitHub workflows, which offer robust functionality, quality-of-life features, and a strong quality gate, please see the [From Code to Product](xref:CICD_Tutorial_GitHub_Code_To_Product) tutorial.
+If you are interested in reusing Skyline's pre-made pipelines, which include quality-of-life features and a robust quality gate, refer to the [From code to product](xref:CICD_Tutorial_GitHub_Code_To_Product) tutorial.

 ## Prerequisites